 I hope this inspired you to get a little crafty and add some festivity to your wardrobe this season!

-*This post is sponsored by ThredUP, but all opinions and views are my own*
+*This post is partnered with ThredUP, but all opinions and views are my own*